postmanlabs/labs-docs/src/pages/docs/administration/onboarding-checklist.md

 ### Invite team members

-Depending on the size of your team you can send invites to your team now or [Check Your Setup](#check-your-setup) with a few volunteers before you rollout Postman to your entire organization.
+Depending on the size of your team, you can either send invites to your team immediately or [check your setup](#check-your-setup) with a few volunteers before you roll out Postman to your entire organization.

 You can add your teammates from your [team dashboard](https://go.postman.co/team) by generating a shareable link or by inviting them through a direct email.
 See [Managing Your Team](/docs/administration/managing-your-team/managing-your-team/) for more detail.